mruby/mruby/doc/internal/opcode.md

 # Instructions

 Instructions are bytes.
 There can be 256 instructions.
-Currently, we have 94 instructions.
+Currently, we have 106 instructions.
 Instructions can take 0 to 3 operands.

 ## operands

 The size of operands can be either 8bits, 16bits or 24bits.
-In the table.1 below, the second field describes the size (and sign) of operands.
+In the table.1 below, the second field describes the size of operands.

 - B: 8bit
 - S: 16bit
-- sS: signed 16bit
 - W: 24bit

+If the first and second operands are of type `B` (8bits), they may be extended to 16bits by the operand extension instruction immediately preceding them.
+See also `OP_EXT1`, `OP_EXT2` and `OP_EXT3`.

 ## table.1 Instruction Table